apollo-inspire/markdown-recipe-library/recipes/sweet-potato-and-chickpea-curry.md

 1. Oil a sauce pan.
 2. Put finely chopped onions in the pan and let it cook for ~5 mins
 3. Add spice mix and cook for ~1 min
-4. Add the chopped sweet potato, drained chickpeas, tomato sauce, full fat coconut, 2 tbsp tomato puree.
+4. Add the chopped sweet potato, drained chickpeas, tomato sauce, full fat coconut & 2 tbsp tomato puree.
 5. Simmer over medium heat for ~20 mins while stirring occasionally
 6. In the meanwhile preheat the oven
-7. After the oven is preheated add the naan (cooking time on the package)
+7. After the oven is preheated, add the naan (cooking time on the package)
 8. Test the sweet potato, if it's still hard, let it simmer for another ~10 mins
 9. Serve!